algomo/knowledge-base/docs/docs/widgets/Visitor Authentication/Overview.md

 Navigate to [Widgets](https://app.algomo.com/settings/general?highlight=visitor-authentication) in Algomo, pick a widget, and click on the "Installation" tab.
 You will find your encryption secret under "Visitor Authentication" section.

+In case your secret is compromised, you can generate a new one at any time.
+This will invalidate the old secret, and you will need to update your server code.

 ### 2. Encrypt your user data on the server

 Whenever a user is authorised in your application, encrypt their data using your secret, and include the token in the response to the client.